Bureau of Curriculum and Instruction

 Tallahassee, Florida 32399-0400

-The Bureau is responsible for the development and implementation of Florida's Next Generation Sunshine State Standards for the Arts, Health Education, Physical Education, Science, and Social Studies, as well as the implementation of the Common Core State Standards for English Language Arts/Reading and Mathematics.
-The Common Core also includes standards for Literacy in History/Social Studies, Science, and Technical Subjects.
+The Bureau is responsible for the development and implementation of Florida's Next Generation Sunshine State Standards for the Arts, Health Education, Physical Education, Science, and Social Studies, as well as the implementation of Florida's newest sets of standards for English Language Arts/Reading and Mathematics.
+Our new standards also include standards for Literacy in History/Social Studies, Science, and Technical Subjects.
 Successful implementation of these rigorous and relevant standards will prepare Florida's students for college and career.

 The Bureau also manages more than $30,000,000.00 in federal and state grants to support professional development for teachers and administrators throughout the state as well as the development of quality instructional tools.

-ResourcesThe 2013-2014 "blended" course descriptions for mathematics aligned to the CCSS as well as Next Generation Sunshine State Standards for assessment purposes during this year of transition are now available on Florida's standards database (CPALMS) at http://www.cpalms.org/news/Announcement_blended_130116.aspx.
+Instructional ResourcesThe 2013-2014 "blended" course descriptions for mathematics aligned to our new standards as well as Next Generation Sunshine State Standards for assessment purposes during this year of transition are now available on Florida's standards database (CPALMS) at http://www.cpalms.org/news/Announcement_blended_130116.aspx.

 The Mathematics Formative Assessment System (MFAS) for K-3 Common Core State Standards contains a collection of formative assessment tasks and rubrics covering each of the Common Core State Mathematics Standards in grades K-3.
 These resources are now available at http://www.cpalms.org/RESOURCES/PublicPreviewResourceCollection.aspx?ResourceCollectionId=45.